WillStOnge/CSC-440-Project/README.md

 ## Configuration

-1. Update CONTENT_DIR in config.py.
+1. Update CONTENT_DIR and UPLOAD_DIR in config.py.
     * CONTENT_DIR should point to the directory where your `content` is located.
+    * UPLOAD_DIR should point to the directory where your file uploads will be placed.
 2. When you want to use login, make PRIVATE = True in config.py.
 3. Install requirements using `pip install -r requirements.txt`